Happy Valley geostop 4

 Follow the flow – Geostop 4

 Again, you’re at a crossroads, in view of a road around the reservoir.
 You must decide to go left or right.
-Move along Track 2 in the direction that cars in the lane closest to you travel.
-You’ll find your clue where this path meets another.
+Move along Track 2 (Boundary Loop) in the direction of travel of the cars in the lane closest to you.
+You’ll find your clue where you can take a bathroom break.

 You have now completed around one quarter (2.23km) of your 9km journey.